urbanjost/M_intrinsics/README.md

 ## MINIMAL CHANGES

 At a minimum, you can cd(1) into the md/ directory and change a flat-text markdown file found there.
 Check it out with

     build/scripts/txt2man -T $MYFILE

 You can get help on the markdown rules by entering

     build/scripts/txt2man -h

 Then send your proposed change in using

     git push

-    A moderator can then accept your change and rebuild the distribution files and HTML documents
+A moderator can periodically then accept your change and rebuild the distribution files and HTML documents

 ## USING THE MAKE FILE

 If you are familiar with git(1) and gmake(1) (and other GNU tools) and are in a *nix or CygWin environment it would be even better if after you change your files you cd(1) into the build directory and enter:

     make
     make ship

 and check out the HTML page generated in docs/, the manpage in man/man3/ and the demo program in src/.

 The makefile is set up to do other things; and is a work in progress so this might change.

-    Collaborators are welcome.
+_Collaborators are welcome_.

 # RESPONSES